DIRACGrid/DIRAC/docs/source/AdministratorGuide/Resources/proxyprovider.rst

 Also, as an additional feature, this class can read properties from a simple openssl CA configuration file.
 To do this, just set the path to an existing openssl configuration file as a CAConfigFile parameter.
 In this case, the distinguished names order in the created proxy will be the same as in the configuration file policy block.

-The Proxy provider supports the following distinguished names (more details about distinguished names here: https://www.cryptosys.net/pki/manpki/pki_distnames.html):
+The Proxy provider supports the following distinguished names, more details `here <https://www.cryptosys.net/pki/manpki/pki_distnames.html>`_:
 * SN(surname)
 * GN(givenName)
 * C(countryName)